Seeds, Stones, & Silicon book cover - A man holding a dog in a desert landscape with mining structures and circuit patterns emerging from plants

 Artifacts

-Documents from within the story: consent forms, board memos, therapy notes, royalty ledgers, architecture diagrams.
+Documents from within the story: board memos, brainstorming sessions, royalty ledgers, architecture diagrams.

 Executive Marginalia

-Notes in the margins from someone who's been there—the kind of wisdom that only emerges after the quarterly report is filed.
+Notes in the margins from someone who's been there.
+The kind of wisdom that only emerges after the pain of the quarterly report is filed.

 Decision Traces

-The psychology of each character's choices laid bare—wanted, feared, considered, traded, chose.
+The psychology of each character's choices laid bare.
+What they wanted, feared, considered, traded, and chose.

-This isn't just a novel about AI—it's a novel that uses the forms of AI systems to tell its story.
+This isn't just a novel about AI.
+This is a novel that uses AI systems to tell its own story.

 Chapter 1 Preview